Billing for Extended Sessions

 However, therapists and clients quickly learned they might not get reimbursed more for a 60-minute session than for a 45-minute session.
 While many plans do allow ongoing, routine 60-minute sessions, and reimburse more than the 45-minute session (CPT code 90834), other plans reimburse at the same rate.
 As always, it’s a good idea to contact the plan to check their policy on coverage of 90837 sessions.

-Worse yet, at least one major insurance plan (United Behavioral Health/OPTUM) up until December 2018 required preauthorization for use of the 90837; without it the claim will would be rejected.
-While UBH no longer requires preauthorization for 90837, it seems clear that they do not think this code should be used routinely.
-According to the OPTUM Provider Manual, the plan feels these longer sessions are appropriate for a client in acute crisis and is in need of stabilization, who has been diagnosed with Post-Traumatic Stress Disorder, Panic Disorder or Obsessive Compulsive Disorder and is being treated with Prolonged Exposure Therapy, or is being treated with Eye Movement Desensitization and Reprocessing (EMDR) for Post-Traumatic Stress Disorder (PTSD).
+Worse yet, at least one major insurance plan (United Behavioral Health/OPTUM) up until December 2018 required preauthorization for use of the 90837.
+While UBH no longer requires preauthorization for 90837, it seems clear that they do not think this code should be used routinely, and there is an increased chance of audit if you do.
+In treatment reviews, OPTUM case managers have conveyed that in general 45 minute sessions should be enough for routine therapy, and longer sessions may only be seen as needed for acute crisis, complex cases, clients with Post-Traumatic Stress Disorder, Panic Disorder or Obsessive Compulsive Disorder, or when more complex treatment is being done, such as Prolonged Exposure Therapy, EMDR, or Systematic Desensitization.

 A New Billing Possibility

-FEB.
-2, 2023: IMPORTANT UPDATE: This option of using Prolonged Services Codes was taken away for sessions on or after January 1, 2023.
+Many therapists were able to get reimbursed using these Prolonged Services codes for many years.
+However, the option of using Prolonged Services Codes was taken away for sessions on or after January 1, 2023.
 According to the American Medical Association, these two codes were deleted as of 1/1/2023.
 I have confirmed with coding experts my reading of the new 2023 CPT code manual: that no new CPT code(s) have been created to take their place.
-While it may appear that code 94117 is replacing these codes, this code can only be used with certain Evaluation and Management (E&M) codes used by doctors, and cannot be used with psychotherapy codes 90837 or 90847 for extended sessions.
+While it may appear that code 99417 is replacing these codes, this code can only be used with certain Evaluation and Management (E&M) codes used by doctors, and cannot be used with psychotherapy codes 90837 or 90847 for extended sessions.
 So, if you’ve been using these codes to bill for longer sessions, please take heed that these codes are no longer billable and will no longer be reimbursed for sessions in 2023, and at this point I see no other coding option.
+I have conferred with other billing specialists who teach coding on a nationwide level and this is their understanding also.
 This applies to all insurance plans, and all clients, whether you are in- or out-of-network.
-Remember, you can still use 99354/99355 to bill for sessions that took place before 1/1/2023, though remember there is no guarantee that any plan will reimburse for these codes.
+Remember, you can still use 99354/99355 to bill for sessions that took place before 1/1/2023, though remember there has never been any guarantee that any plan will reimburse for these codes.
 Read my article on this situation — click here.
 To read the AMA notice yourself, click here.

 Other Billing Options